Who We Are

 Mark Minoogian is a multi-instrumentalist, producer and arranger from Saratoga Springs, NY.
 He graduated from Berklee College of Music in 2014 and now plays bass, keyboards and drums for numerous projects in the NYC area.
 He is currently on tour with “Dancing in the Streets”, a Symphonic Pop Orchestra Motown-Tribute show touring the US.
-Performances around the globe include Montreux Jazz, Newport Folk & The Udaipur World Music Festival.
-Notable performances/recordings with Michael Lynche (American Idol) Shayna Steele (Rent) Chester Gregory (Motown Musical), Justin Nozuka, Cory Henry, Sharay Reed, Nir Felder and Donny Mccaslin (David Bowie).
+Performances around the globe including Montreux Jazz, Newport Folk & The Udaipur World Music Festival.
+Notable performances/recordings with Michael Lynche (American Idol), Shayna Steele (Rent), Chester Gregory (Motown Musical), Justin Nozuka, Cory Henry, Sharay Reed, Nir Felder and Donny Mccaslin (David Bowie).

 Stefano Di Blasio